3 Important Properties of colour – Hue, Value, Intensity

 - A shade is darker and has lower reflective value than original color.

 - For example, we can make red darker by mixing with various traces of black.

 - To remember shade easily yo can start with hue (ex.
 Red as shown) and slowly darken by adding small amounts of black.

 - Tone is made by adding gray to a pure color or original color.

 - By adding grey, the color becomes softer than the original color.

 - Tone can be lighter or darker depending on the traces of grey.

-Intensity adds interest to the properties of colour
+- Intensity adds interest to the properties of color.

 - Intensity refers to brightness or dullness of a color.